 Fried Razor Clams With Homemade French Fries and Fry Sauce

-The good news is there is only one issue you need to really worry about when cooking razor clams, if you over cook them they become tough!
-So although in my book I review twenty oils in detail and why certain ones are best, along with ten cooking options (deep fat fry, cast iron, etc..), to keep it simple, below I recommend canola oil (just don’t use olive oil unless you have to, olive oil has a low smoke point which overcooks the clam).
-Along with any household frying pan, just make sure the oil is at it’s smoke point before adding the clams.
+The good news is there is only one issue you need to really worry about when cooking fried razor clams, if you over cook them they become tough!
+So although in my book I review twenty oils in detail and why certain ones are best, along with ten cooking options (deep fat fry, cast iron, etc..), to keep it simple, below I recommend canola oil (just don’t use olive oil unless you have to, olive oil has a low smoke point which overcooks the clam before it browns).
+Along with any household frying pan, just make sure the oil is close to it’s smoke point before adding the clams.

 - 1-lb Razor Clams

 Preparation and Cooking Fried Razor Clams

 - Prepare Egg Wash: Mix eggs and milk.

 - Prepare Clams: Dry clams to ensure the egg wash and floor adhere to them.
 Then dunk into the wash and into floor to coat.

 - Rest Clams: Once floored well, lay clams on aluminum foil.
 Let them let rest for fifteen minutes (coating will adhere to clam).

 - Season: Season with salt while resting, and then other side while in pan cooking.

 - Prepare Your Pan: Add oil to pan, about 1/4 inch.
 Heat to smoke pint, to keep oil hot don’t add to many clams at once.